gabrielchuv/SE7/Portfolio/UXDesign.md

 </p>
 <br></br>

 6. **The website has an in-app notification system.
-The user have the option to edit their notification preferences.
+The user has the option to edit their notification preferences.
 We wanted to ensure that the user have access to notifications directly on our website, as well as, through email/social media.**

 <p align="center">
 <img src="Images/UXDesign/notifications.gif">